johnolafenwa/deepstack-docs/src/nvidia-jetson/index.rst

 Step 3: RUN DeepStack GPU on Jetson
 -------------------------------------

-Once the above steps are complete, when you run deepstack, add the args **–gpus all**
+Once the above steps are complete, when you run DeepStack, add the args **–gpus all**

 .. code-block:: bash